natalieagus/50005/docs/OS/02-os-roles.md

 ### Symmetric Architecture

-There are different architectures for multiprocessor system, such as a <span style="color:#f77729;"><b>symmetric</b></span> architecture — we have multiple CPU chips in a computer system:
+There are different architectures for multiprocessor system, such as a <span style="color:#f77729;"><b>symmetric</b></span> architecture where we have multiple CPU chips in a computer system:

 <img src="{{ site.baseurl }}/assets/images/week1/15.png"  class="center_fourty"/>